 By Leonard Williams

-If you're planning to take the GED® test soon, it's essential to understand the GED writing essay test since many test candidates find it one of the most difficult aspects of the GED writing exam.
-Understanding what this part of the GED test expectsand how it's scoredshould make passing the GED test easier, help drive your GED training, and improve your GED results.
+If you're planning to take the GED® test soon, it's essential to understand the Extended Response (ER) sections of the test, since many test candidates find these to be the most difficult aspects of the GED test.
+Understanding what this part of the GED test expects-and how it's scored-should make passing the GED test easier, help drive your GED test training, and improve your GED test results.

 500,000 People Will Pass the GED This Year.